Acuecuexco Aqueduct to Tenochtitlan

 Sword of Hernan Cortes

-There is a sword claimed to be that of Hernan Cortes, used during the Conquest of Mexico.
-It currently sits in the Real Armeria de Madrid (royal armory) in Madrid, Spain.
-It is a rapier, meaning it is a long, slender sword with a decorative protected hilt.
+A sword claimed to be that of Hernan Cortes, used during the Conquest of Mexico, currently sits in the Real Armeria de Madrid (royal armory) in Madrid, Spain.
+It is a rapier, meaning it is a long, slender sword with a decorative, protected hilt.

 Both Toledo and Solingen had superior steel recipes and stellar reputations for craftsmanship.